drj11/sixtyforth/sixtyforth.md

 For executing machine code, we might have a block that starts with an executable code address and is followed by machine code.

-Such a Direct Block would look like this:

-    DIRECTEXE
-    machine code
-    ...

-the DIRECTEXE address would be the same for all such blocks.
-It is a machine code routine that (jumps to the location 8+TOS):

-    - increments TARGET (by 8)
-    - jump to TARGET
+The executable code address should be the address of the subsequent word.

 ## Calling between